illonaaddae/illonaaddae/README.md

 ## Professional Goals 🚀
 - **Career Development:** Focused on furthering my career in software development, specifically in roles that leverage my leadership experience and technical skills in building impactful tech solutions.
-- **Continuous Learning:** Committed to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills. 📈

-##  Mission 🎯:
 -  **Society:** In a society where women are often underestimated, I am determined to shift the conversation.
 I believe technology is for everyone—gender, wealth, or background should never limit one’s potential to innovate and succeed.
-I’m here to prove that women can—and will—lead the way in shaping the future of tech.
+I’m here to prove that women can and will lead the way in shaping the future of tech.
-- **Future:** Looking forward to contribute to the development of ethical and responsible AI/ML solutions that benefit society.
+- **Continuous Learning:** Committed to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills. 📈

 ## Connect with Me 📬
 - 🐦 [Twitter](https://x.com/illonaaddae)